Another Cinderella Story: Plot

-At Britt and Bree's birthday party, Dustin recognizes Tami as his dance partner and flirts with her having proved his identity.
-Mary tries to tell Joey again, but Britt and Bree play the video.
-Embarrassed, Mary runs to her room.
-She plays the song from the ball.
-Joey realizes she was the mystery girl and asks her on a date.
-Later, Mary receives a letter saying she has been accepted by the Manhattan Academy of Performing Arts, but when the academy calls to confirm it, Dominique answers and claims Mary has "two broken legs".
+At Britt and Bree's birthday party, they play the video.
+Humiliated, Mary runs to her room and listens to the song from the ball.
+Realizing who she is, Joey asks her on a date.
+Later, Mary receives a letter of acceptance from the Manhattan Academy of Performing Arts, but when they call to confirm it, Dominique answers and claims Mary cannot attend due to an injury.

-Attempting to stop the date, Britt and Bree give Mary a ridiculous number of chores, but this backfires when Joey helps her by dancing through them.
+Hoping to intercept the date, Britt and Bree give Mary an excessive number of chores, but Joey helps her by dancing through them.
 She helps him write his next song.
-He "invites" her to his house, but when she arrives, she sees through the window, Natalia talking to Joey in bed and runs off in tears.
-Dominique insincerely comforts her and claims the academy rejected her.
+He invites her over, upon arriving, she sees Natalia and Joey talking in bed; assuming the worst, she runs off in tears.
+Dominique claims the academy rejected her and insincerely comforts her.

-Joey is confused when she gives him the cold shoulder.
-Dustin confronts Tami, who berates Joey for cheating on Mary.
-They clarify Natalia broke into his house to drive Mary away.
-Tami agrees to help them.
-The dance contest is near, and Tami and Dustin convince a still bitter Mary to attend.
-A Manhattan Academy representative is there at Joey's invitation.
-After Britt, Bree, and Natalia put on lackluster performances, Joey calls Mary to the stage and convinces her to dance with him.
-The duo performs the song they wrote.
-Joey admits that there's nothing going on between him and Natalia.
-Mary wins the contest and Natalia admits Mary did great.
-The representative reveals Dominique's lie and says Mary is accepted.
+Tami berates Joey for cheating on Mary, but he explains that Natalia broke into his house to drive Mary away.
+Tami and Dustin convince a still bitter Mary to attend the dance contest, to which Joey has invited a Manhattan Academy representative.
+After Britt, Bree, and Natalia put on lackluster performances, Joey calls Mary onstage and convinces her to dance with him.
+The duo performs the song they wrote, after which Joey reveals the truth about his encounter with Natalia.
+Mary wins the contest.
+The representative reveals Dominique's lie, and Mary agrees to attend.
 Joey and Mary kiss.
-Dominique tries to leave the stage and falls, ironically breaking both of her legs.
+While trying to leave, Dominique falls and breaks both of her legs.

-As Mary, Joey, Tami, and Dustin load Mary's belongings in a van, a wheelchair-using Dominique begs her not to go as Joey and Mary share another kiss and drive away.
+As Mary, Joey, Tami, and Dustin load Mary's belongings into a van, a wheelchair-bound Dominique begs her not to go.
+Joey and Mary share another kiss before driving away.

 Reception

+Critical response

-Amber Wilkinson of Eye for Film gave the film three out of five stars and said the age difference between Gomez and Seeley was inappropriate, saying that "it's a shame there isn't more thought put into their age."
+Amber Wilkinson of Eye for Film gave the film four out of five stars and praised the musical aspects, saying that "the song and dance numbers are so well-handled and catchy, it's a shame there aren't more of them."
 She also said that the "characters are so wafer thin they barely cast a shadow."
 Although Wilkinson says that the film is completely different from A Cinderella Story, Lacey Walker, reviewing for Christian Answers, notes several aspects of the two films that were directly parallel to each other.
 Walker also gave it three out of five stars, praising the script, saying the writers "peppered this story with a surprising dose of humor and some pleasing plot twists."
 However, Walker specifically criticized the "glaringly obvious" age difference between the 15-year-old Gomez and the 26-year-old Seeley.